juwahlen/repo2024.0791/README.md

 2. **General-weight instances**: Large-scale instances derived from the SUKP benchmark by He et al. (2018), referred to as *general*.

 All benchmark instances are included in the `data` folder.

+## Computational Results

+The results of our computational study are provided in the `results` folder.

+#### General Benchmark

+For each instance, the following information is reported in the file `detailedResults_general.csv`:

+- `ourBKS`: The best known solution value obtained by our algorithm.
+- `treeLB`: The best lower bound found during the search tree exploration.
+- `time_seconds`: The total computation time in seconds.
+- `numNodesSolved`: The number of nodes explored in the branch-and-bound tree.
+- `non-IRUP`: Indicator for integer round-up property (1 if the instance does *not* satisfy the IRUP, 0 if it does, left blank if not yet proven).

+#### Pagination Benchmark

+The file `detailedResults_pagination.csv` contains the same columns as listed above for the general benchmark.
+In addition, it includes the following:

+- `totalBKS`: The best known solution value aggregated across all methods.
+- `GrangeBKS`: The best known solution value reported by Grange et al. (2018).

 ## References